Joseph D. Pistone: FBI career as Donnie Brasco

 In the spring of 1976, Pistone volunteered to infiltrate the Bonanno crime family, a job for which his fluency in Italian, Sicilian heritage, and the knowledge of mafia idiosyncrasies gleaned from his Paterson background were well suited.
 For the undercover operation, the false identity of Donald "Donnie" Brasco was created, with a backstory that involved work as a low-level jewel thief.
 After extensive preparation including FBI gemology courses, he went undercover as a jewel thief.

 The operation was given the code name "Sun-Apple" after the locations of its two simultaneous operations: Miami ("Sunny Miami") and New York City ("The Big Apple").
-After months of planning, in September 1976, Pistone started his undercover operation—an operation that was initially intended to last for around six months turned into several years.
+After months of planning, in September 1976, Pistone started his undercover operation—an operation that was initially intended to last for around six months, but which turned into several years.
 The FBI erased Pistone's name on office rolls and his personnel file; anyone who called asking for him would be told that no one by that name was employed there.
 His co-workers, friends, and informants had no idea what had happened to him.
 The original focus of the operation was to infiltrate big-time fences and truck hijackings that would in turn lead to the Mafia.
 While Pistone was undercover, he informed on the activities of the Mafia during some of the most volatile power struggles in organized crime.